There are four stages of mesothelioma, each defined by certain disease characteristics.

 Unlike pleural mesothelioma, peritoneal, pericardial, and testicular mesotheliomas do not currently have a universally accepted staging system.
 This is because there are not enough cases each year to develop and validate a formal staging system.
 Without a large sample of patients, it becomes increasingly difficult to develop and validate both staging systems and treatment options.

 In the absence of a formal staging system, peritoneal mesothelioma is most often treated according to whether or not it is confined to the abdomen.
-If it is confined to the abdomen, surgical removal is often attempted with the possibility of delivering heated chemotherapy directly into the abdomen during the surgery in a procedure called HIPEC (hyperthermic intraperitoneal chemoperfusion).
+If the mesothelioma tumors are confined to the abdomen, surgical removal is often attempted with the possibility of delivering heated chemotherapy directly into the abdomen during the surgery in a procedure called HIPEC (hyperthermic intraperitoneal chemotherapy).

 Pericardial mesothelioma is rarer than even peritoneal mesothelioma, and therefore has very limited information available regarding staging and very limited treatment options.
 The size of the tumor on the pericardium, or sac surrounding the heart, often determines the type of treatment that is carried out.